 Teaching, writing, editing, kombucha-brewing, DIY-ing, sticking-it-to-the-manning, rabble rousing, music uncovering, vegan chefing…are a few of my favorite things 🙂

 I am a Ph.D. candidate in Anthropology at American University in Washington, DC.
-I also teach ANTH 150: Anthropology of U.S. Life.
+I have taught ANTH 150: Anthropology of U.S. Life.

-A few of my interests: urban studies (especially gentrification, space-making, and right to the city), immigrant studies, development, and environment.
+A few of my interests: urban studies (especially gentrification, space-making, and right to the city), immigrant studies, development, and informality (food trucks, the drug economy, more).
 I LOVE discourse analysis–and can talk your head off about underground hip hop 🙂 Also, Marx informs my work in a strong way.
 Jane Jacobs, David Harvey, Neil Smith, and Sudhir Venkatesh are a few of my heroes.

 I am also a freelance writer and editor.
 Have written for a number of publications; now mostly writing for the Washington City Paper and Noise Journal.
 Occasionally, I am quoted in things 🙂